eselover/Pearson-CodingChallenge/README.md

 ## Getting Started

-Run Install ?

-Setup a local SQL Server using defaults
+Setup a local SQL Server using defaults with Windows Authentication

+Note:
+If you have multiple database running locally and have a specific instance name or login you will have to update the connection string in the file
+Utility/ConnectionString.cs with the instance name for "DataSource" and add in any userId and Passwords.

+Once you have a running local database run the following commands

 From Root run
 `sqlcmd -S .\ -i ./Scripts/CreateSchema.sql`